oracle-livelabs/security/accessgovernance-admin/introduction/introduction.md

   ![View List of Campaigns](images/oracle-access-governance-overview.png)

-This lab walks you through the steps to get started using **Oracle Access Governance** with a popular use case - **access review certification campaign**.
-In this workshop, a ficticious corporation is using **Oracle Identity Governance (OIG)** to manage and govern the application access of its employees and contractors.
-As part of their cloud strategy, they want to optimize their access review certification campaign process with a cloud-native solution while leveraging pre-existing on-premises **Oracle Identity Governance (OIG)** investment. **Oracle Access Governance** SaaS solution is designed for this purpose and serves as a natural extension of **OIG** solution.
-With **Oracle Access Governance**, they can immediately benefit from automated access review workflows that layer in prescriptive analytics with intuitive dashboards/reports while preserving their existing **OIG** investment.
+This lab walks you through the steps to get started using **Oracle Access Governance** with a popular use case - **access controls**.
+In this workshop, a ficticious corporation is using Oracle Identity Governance (OIG) and an associated database to manage and govern the application access of its employees and contractors.
+This lab shows how the database is connected to AG as a target system and implement access control by creating identity collections, approval workflows, roles, access bundles, and centralized policies.

 **Oracle Access Governance** allows :
+- **Administrator** to perform various system, service, and access control administrative tasks
 - **Campaign administrator** to run intelligent access review campaigns for access governance and compliance
-- **Access reviewers** to review identity insights and take informed decisions based on **prescriptive analytics**
+- **Cloud Access Reviewers** to review policy access insights and take informed decisions based on **prescriptive analytics**
 - **Users** and **user managers** to validate access assigned to self and their direct reports, respectively.
+- **Access Control Administrator** to manage Roles, Identity Collections, Policies, and Approval Workflows.

 *Estimated Time:* 3 Hours